tgross/devopsdaysmsp2018/content/_index.md

 *https://www.google.com/search?q=externality*

 {{% note %}}
-we see failure of consent at play when we look at the Uber accident. the woman who was killed didn't consent to be part of Uber's experimental driving program. she wasn't behind the wheel. what does "consent" mean when other human lives are treated as an externality? aside: are these results being manipulated? the *canonical* example is pollution!
+we see failure of consent at play when we look at the Uber accident. the woman who was killed didn't consent to be part of Uber's experimental driving program. she wasn't behind the wheel. what does "consent" mean when other human lives are treated as an externality? aside: are these results being manipulated? the *canonical* example is pollution! what coal industry PR team infiltrated this into Google's results?
 {{% /note %}}

 ---